 The application process includes a general submission (with your resume, desired position, as well as some other information that will be released on January 2nd).
 Be ready to show your eagerness and passion!

 What are the different roles?

-There are openings for our three subteams: Aircraft, Payload, and Software.
+This term we are only recruiting for the payload subteam.
 If you are looking to build skills in mechanical, electrical, robotics, or software engineering, we encourage you to apply!
-Specific role details will be released with the applications on August 25.
+Specific role details will be released with the applications on January 2nd.